 Working with an expert in this field is the best thing you can do because they will help you to avoid the pitfalls, they will speed up your narcissistic abuse recovery and they will help you to overcome problem ideas and beliefs that you didn’t even know were affecting you.

-You can read more here about dealing with a narcissist, how to leave an abusive relationship, divorcing a narcissist, and how long it takes to recover from a narcissistic relationship and dating after an abusive relationship.
+You can read more here about dealing with a narcissist, how to leave an abusive relationship, divorcing a narcissist, how long it takes to recover from a narcissistic relationship and dating after an abusive relationship.
 If you think you 'attract' narcissists, you can read about what really goes on here.